 McAdams On: Legislating Loudness Levels

-BUCHOLIA, U.S.A.: The setting–a small country farmhouse in the Midwest.
-Era–TV sets had dials.
-Evening.
+BUCHOLIA, U.S.A.: The setting--a small country farmhouse in the Midwest.
+Era--TV sets had dials.
+Time--evening.
 Supper is over.
 Dishes are done.
 By hand.
+Harley and Emabel convene in the living room.

 Harley: “Put on ‘Lawrence Welk,’ would you Mama?”